oppia/oppia-android/wiki/Bazel-Setup-Instructions-for-Mac.md

 echo $ANDROID_HOME
 ```

-To set the Android SDK path (`$HOME/Library/Android/sdk`) permanently use the same commands as mentioned in **Step 2 Installing Bazel**.

-Note: The path for Android SDK is set before running Bazel build otherwise you get an error.
+**Note: You must set the path for `ANDROID_HOME` before running bazel build for oppia-android, otherwise you will get an error.**

+### 6. Set Bazel, Python 2, ANDROID_HOME paths permanently in your terminal

+- To set the `Bazel`, `Python 2`, `ANDROID_HOME` path permanently in your terminal run these commands:
+    ```
+    sudo nano /etc/paths
+    ```
+   - Enter your password, when prompted.
+   - Go to the bottom of the file, and enter these paths
+     ```
+     /Users/{YourMacUserName}/bin
+     $(pyenv root)/shims:${PATH}
+     $HOME/Library/Android/sdk
+     ```
+   - Hit control-x to quit.
+   - Enter “Y” to save the modified buffer.
+   - That’s it!
+To test it, in a new terminal window, type: `echo $PATH`

-### 6. Preparing the build environment for Oppia-Android
+### 7. Preparing the build environment for Oppia-Android

 Follow the instructions in [oppia-bazel-tools](https://github.com/oppia/oppia-bazel-tools#readme), in order to prepare your environment to support Oppia Android builds.

-### 7. Verifying the build
+### 8. Verifying the build

 At this point, your system should be able to build Oppia Android.
-To verify, try building the APK (from your subsystem terminal -- note that this & all other Bazel commands must be run from the root of the ‘oppia-android’ directory otherwise they will fail):
+To verify, try building the APK (from your subsystem terminal -- note that this and all other Bazel commands must be run from the root of the ‘oppia-android’ directory otherwise they will fail):

 ```sh
 bazel build //:oppia